Grummle/grummle.github.io/_posts/2013-07-31-Html5-Dnd-Seems-to-still-need-some-work.md

 ```

 If we can see the ```dragstart``` then it had to happen in the browser, so make a note of it.
 If it didn't then we know
 it started somewhere else and we can put up the upload overlay.
-Only tried so far in Chrome 28, but I'll take what I can get.
+Works in Chrome 28, but looks like FF 22 has some issues still.

 :x